dsernst/man-under-a-tree/README.md

 # The Man Under A Tree

-This is an interactive version of the parable told 3/4th of the way into this video: https://www.youtube.com/watch?v=BinLZbSBSkE
+This is an interactive version of the parable told here: https://www.youtube.com/watch?v=BinLZbSBSkE&t=554